it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Submission_Review_Process.md

 * The change list indicates the addition, removal, or modification of architectural components since the last Architecture Review.

-### 5. Determine if Security Claims Validation activityis necessary
+### 5. Determine if Security Claims Validation activity is necessary

 The Security Claims Validation activity is required when one of the following conditions is true:
 * The submission is an Initial Submission